Bronwen and her family have enjoyed collecting many things, including fans, clocks, books and shells.

-A Fun Vintage Fundraiser
+A Fun Vintage Fashion Fundraiser

 Holding a vintage fashion show is a great way to involve people, have fun together, and raise some funds for a favourite charity or cause.

 The best way to begin is to get the people in your group enthusiastic about this fundraiser idea.
 They will soon be thinking about clothes that they have hidden away in some corner.
-So many people have articles that have happy memories (not only wedding dresses, but mementoes of other special occasions) and probably even some clothes of long-departed ancestors that just seem to have been kept for sentimental reasons.
+So many people have articles that have happy memories (not only wedding dresses but mementos of other special occasions) and probably even some clothes of long-departed ancestors that just seem to have been kept for sentimental reasons.
 Soon, many in the group will be back home happily sorting out vintage and antique clothes of all kinds.

 It can be a good idea to invite other local groups or clubs.
-Advertise it widely so you get a good-sized audience.
+Advertise it widely, so you get a good-sized audience.
 Depending on the size of the venue that is available, you should be able to make it into a gala event that is very popular and gets people talking and supporting your cause.

 Organizing a Vintage Fashion Show

 There are basic things that need to be considered in the organization of a vintage fashion show.
-Once you have a group of people who are enthusiastic and willing to participate it is a good idea to meet and brainstorm about what is needing to be done.
+Once you have a group of people who are enthusiastic and willing to participate, it is a good idea to meet and brainstorm about what is needing to be done.
 Some are suggested here, but your group will probably think of more.
 Make a list of these things and then find people willing to fill those positions, with an overall supervisor of the whole event as well.

-- Models: Some people will be able to model their contributions and will enjoy doing that, while others unfortunately don't have that twenty-two inch waist any more and may have to enlist one of the younger members of the family or the group to do the modelling.
+- Models: Some people will be able to model their contributions and will enjoy doing that, while others, unfortunately, don't have that twenty-two-inch waist anymore and may have to enlist one of the younger members of the family or the group to do the modelling.

 - An Organizer: Someone in charge of the models to make sure that they enter in the right order and at the right time; and possibly a small group of people to assist in the dressing-room.

 - Setting the Scene: There may need to be some men to set up the stage or catwalk.
-Some potted shrubs or palms, or even some flowers can add to the atmosphere.
+Some potted shrubs or palms or even some flowers can add to the atmosphere.

 - The Compere: This needs to be a competent person who is able to fill in if there is a gap in the models coming in.
-Also, much will hang on how well and how interestingly the fashions are described.
+Also, much will hang on to how well and how interestingly the fashions are described.

-- Ticket collectors: If entrance is by invitation, the tickets need to be collected, or the entrance donation.
+- Ticket collectors: If the entrance is by invitation, the tickets need to be collected, or the entrance donation.
 Extra people are needed for this.